MariuszJM/Portfolio/_posts/2024-05-15-BuildingPrivateAIServer.md

 Benchmarking showed the premium setup, with an RTX 4080 Super, achieved a generation speed of 82 tokens per second for the LLAMA2:7b model, surpassing a setup featuring an Intel Core i9-13900K and RTX 4090 at 75 tokens per second.
 This demonstrated the efficiency and capability of my chosen components.

-In summary, my AI PC build within the 8000 to 12000 PLN budget successfully balanced cost and performance, resulting in a powerful and efficient setup capable of autonomously running and fine-tuning large language models.
+In summary, if I had known that my premium setup would perform at 82 tokens per second—outpacing the 75 tokens per second seen in the video where the person theoretically had better hardware—I might have opted for the budget setup with RTX 4070Ti SUPER and Ryzen 9 7900 with the same amount of vRAM.